TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/README.md

 ## How to Import

-1. Download the `.ini` files you want.
+1. Download the `OrcaSlicer-Profiles-Bambu_P1S.zip` file from the [latest release](https://github.com/TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/releases).
 2. Open OrcaSlicer.
 3. Go to File → Import Presets.
-4. Import printer, filament, and process profiles.
+4. Import printer, filament, and/or process profiles that you wish to.
 5. Restart OrcaSlicer so everything loads cleanly.

 ## Notes on Tuning